3liud/data-quality-checker-script/README.md

 # Data Quality Checker

-A simple yet Python-based data quality checking tool designed to automate common data quality validations on your datasets.
+A simple yet powerful Python-based data quality checking tool designed to automate common data quality validations on your datasets.

 ---

-## **Purpose:**
+## Purpose:
 This Python script automates the following data quality checks:

 - **Missing Values Check**: Detects and reports the percentage of missing values per column.